 - Getting to a short list efficiently.
 Many buyers make the mistake of starting their software selection projects by talking to vendors.
 Our software selection consultants, on the other hand, shorten the list of candidate vendors in a three-step qualification funnel that gets you to the right solution without taking up inordinate amounts of time from your project team.

 - Evaluating implementation consultants as well as software vendors.
 Too many software projects fail, not because the customer chooses the wrong system but because the implementation consulting firm is not qualified.
 Our vendor introduction and reference-checking phases ensure that you not only have the right system but the right system implementation consultants as well.

 - Absolute and total independence.
 Because we do not sell software or partner with technology vendors for implementation services, our software selection consultants have the independence and objectivity necessary to give unbiased advice.
 We sit on your side of the table only.

 - No conflicts of interest.
 Nearly all of the free “software evaluation tools” are marketing websites in disguise.
 They make their money by selling your contact information to vendors as sales leads.
-In contrast, Strativa only provides management consulting services.
+In contrast, we only provide management consulting and research services.
 We are not in the business of generating leads for vendors.

 Our software consulting services do not end with vendor selection.
-With our execution services, we can continue our engagement through implementation of the chosen system.
+With our transition services, we can continue our engagement through implementation of the chosen system.